EMPLOYMENT OPPORTUNITY – Internal/External Posting

 We are committed to recruiting a diverse workforce that represents the First Nations communities that we serve.
 Preference will be given to Internal and/or Indigenous applicants.
 Please self-identify upon applying.

-AAFS welcomes and encourages applications from peoples with disabilities.
-Accommodations are available upon request.
+AAFS welcomes and encourages applications from peoples with disabilities and will provide accessibility accommodations as part of the application process upon request.